pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 especially Dr. Draeger and Dr. Watson Davis, are working with the Bureau of Standards and with other agencies toward standardization.
-The conclusion is not yet clear, but the observer must testify to the clear&nbsp;{%- include pagebreak.html canvas=311 -%}&nbsp;intelligence with which those working in the field have envisaged the difficulty of the problem of standardization and have undertaken to grapple with it.
+The conclusion is not yet clear, but the observer must testify to the clear {% include pagebreak.html canvas=311 %} intelligence with which those working in the field have envisaged the difficulty of the problem of standardization and have undertaken to grapple with it.